 “Yesterday evening, on my last day of the trip, it definitely wasn’t looking good after messing up the first (and only) try I wanted to do that day.
 I fell relatively low on the route though, so I decided to give it an infamous ‘one last go‘… …despite being completely pumped out of my mind, I was able to pull off the sequence of the last four moves… …After clipping the anchor it seemed like all of the days of work I have put into the route were passing in front of my eyes.

 There is also a short amount of older footage of him trying it when it was a project a few years back.
 It was featured in the documentary Rotpunkt (Red point) about Alex and the evolution of sport climbing – watch below.
-Footage starts at 0:35 and there's a little more at 48:20.

 Has Alex Megos Just Climbed The World’s Second 9c / 5.15d?

-For Alex Megos to be projecting a route for multiple years definitely suggests a grade of 9c or possibly a split grade of 9b+/9c.
+For Alex Megos to be projecting a route for multiple years definitely suggested a grade of 9c or possibly a split grade of 9b+/9c.
 The only other 9c / 5.15d is “Silence”, which was completed by Adam Ondra in 2017 and has not yet seen any other ascents.
 He has confirmed there is full footage of the climb!

-Alex said of the route and it's grade – “With approximately 60 climbing days over the past three years “Bibliographie” has been by far my longest project to date.
+Alex said of the route and its grade – “With approximately 60 climbing days over the past three years “Bibliographie” has been by far my longest project to date.
 I know there are many speculations about the grade and I think grades are very subjective.
 My personal suggestion for the grade is 9c (5.15d).
 Considering the fact, that “Perfecto Mundo” (9b+) has taken me 16 days of effort, “Bibliographie” with around 60 days and more specific training felt a lot harder.“

-Alex Megos is one of only handful of climbers to have climbed 9b+ when he made the first ascent of “Perfecto Mundo” – originally a Chris Sharma project.
-Along with Stefano Ghisolfi they spent a few weeks working on it, Alex sending first after 16 days and Stefano a few months later.
+Alex Megos is one of only a handful of climbers to have climbed 9b+ when he made the first ascent of “Perfecto Mundo” – originally a Chris Sharma project.
+Along with Stefano Ghisolfi, they spent a few weeks working on it, Alex sending it first after 16 days and Stefano a few months later.
 In recent years Alex has been climbing many 9b’s and also qualified for the first Olympics Climbing event in Tokyo 2021.